-All the strategies mentioned in it can be done manually and you don’t require any scheduler which means you can save money by not using Tailwind.
+All the strategies mentioned in it can be done manually and you don’t require any scheduler which means you can save money.

 Though it’s my personal opinion and there are many who got better results with Pinterest Manual.
 So, it depends on person to person.)

 Anyways, I hope by now, you have a clear understanding of Pinterest.